nrfconnect/sdk-nrf/samples/crypto/rsa/README.rst

 Testing
 =======

-Follow these steps to test the RSA example:

-1. Start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

-   * Baud rate: 115.200
-   * 8 data bits
-   * 1 stop bit
-   * No parity
-   * HW flow control: None
+After programming the sample to your development kit, test it by performing the following steps:

+1. |connect_terminal|
 #.
 Compile and program the application.
 #.
 Observe the logs from the application using an RTT Viewer or a terminal emulator.

 .. note::
    By default, the sample is configured to use both RTT and UART for logging.
-   If you are using RTT, skip the first step of the testing procedure
+   If you are using RTT, skip the first step of the testing procedure.